cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 And notice how we’re using an [asynchronous function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) as the callback.
 While not required, it’s important to note that it’s well-supported with Express and we’ll be using it to wait for DynamoDB to return its data.
 Of course, we could also use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) instead.

-And now, of course, we must make calls to our DynamoDB instance to actually fetch some data.
+It's time to start making calls to our DynamoDB instance to actually fetch some data.
 Let’s get started by creating an instance of our bikes collection, giving us access to a variety of methods for manipulating our database:

 ```javascript
 // Initialize AWS DynamoDB